zhiwenh/delib/README.md

 You don't need to create a project to use Delib.
 More information is given in the usage section.

 ### Configuration
 A file called `delib.js` gets made when you create a project.
 It contains your project's configuration options.
 Use this to adjust your project file paths, connection options, and default command transaction options.
+Delib supports solc 0.5.1 - 0.8.6.

 ```
 {